verge-io/docs/docs/kb/posts/importing-p2v-or-v2v.md

 To use the vSAN Mount (direct sync) method of the Clone ISO utility, three networking rules must be in place (2 on the core network and 1 on the external UI network).

 The following section outlines the network rules for a system to accept a Clone ISO transfer using the direct vSAN method.
-Some of these rules may already be in place for a VergeIO system that has been configured to accept incoming syncs.
+Some of these rules may already be in place for a VeregOS system that has been configured to accept incoming syncs.

 ### Core Network  Rule - 14201 PAT Rule